Umuzi-org/tech-department/content/projects/kotlin/project-8/getting-data-from-the-internet/_index.md

 ![](c5333bd8ad9bc1d5.png)

 The app has a ViewModel for each fragment.
-For this codelab, you create a layer for the network service, and the ViewModel communicates directly with that network layer.
-This is similar to what you did in previous codelabs when the ViewModel communicated with the Room database.
+For this project, you create a layer for the network service, and the ViewModel communicates directly with that network layer.
+This is similar to what you did in previous projects when the ViewModel communicated with the Room database.

 The overview ViewModel is responsible for making the network call to get the Mars real estate information.
 The detail ViewModel holds details for the single piece of Mars real estate that's displayed in the detail fragment.
 For each ViewModel, you use LiveData with lifecycle-aware data binding to update the app UI when the data changes.